 5.6.
-4.6.
 Occupancy Conditions

 The approved BMR tenant(s) must occupy the BMR unit during the entire term of the lease.
 If an additional occupant (roommate, family member, etc.) moves into the BMR unit, he/she will be considered part of the existing household.
 In such cases, the BMR tenant must notify the City or its agent prior to the move in date, and the entire household (including the new occupant) will be reevaluated to determine eligibility, including household income requirements.
 If the tenant(s) fail to receive approval from the City for any changes in occupancy or if the tenant(s) subleases the property, the tenant household will no longer be eligible to occupy the BMR unit.
 To qualify as a household member, the Head of Household and Co-Head of Household must occupy the unit as their primary residence for at least 10 months of the year.
+Any absence from the premises by a Head of Household or Co-Head of Household for a period of sixty (60) or more consecutive days shall be deemed an abandonment of the premises as the principal residence of tenant, and the City may declare a default under the rental restrictions.

 5.7.
-4.7.
 Annual Rent Adjustments

 Maximum BMR rents will be adjusted annually based on the most recently published HCD income limits for Santa Clara County per household size and also in accordance with the California Health and Safety Code Section 50053.
-The most recent BMR rent levels will be included in the BMR program brochure.
+The most recent BMR rent levels will be included in the BMR program materials.
 The City or its agent will notify the property owner of the new rental rates.
 If the owner chooses to raise rents, the tenant will be given a 60 day notice before any rent increase.

 5.8.
-4.8.
 Annual Re-Certification of Income

-At least once a year, the property owner-City or its agent shall requalify BMR tenants to verify that they are eligible to remain in BMR rental units.
-The City or its agent will provide the "BMR Renter Occupancy Certification Form" (Exhibit 5) to the property owners apartment owners/property managers.
-If the BMR renter fails to submit a signed Occupancy Certification within thirty (30) days of the written request, then the lease shall automatically terminate, and the renter must vacate the unit within thirty (30) days of written notice from the apartment owner/property manager.
-If the renter fails to vacate the unit, the apartment owner/owner/property manager will institute evictions proceedings.
+At least once a year, the City or its agent shall requalify BMR tenants to verify that they are eligible to remain in BMR rental units.
+The City or its agent will provide the "BMR Renter Occupancy Certification Form" (Exhibit 5) to apartment owners/property managers.
+If the BMR renter fails to submit a signed Occupancy Certification Form within thirty (30) days of the written request, then the lease shall automatically terminate, and the renter must vacate the unit within thirty (30) days of written notice from the apartment owner/property manager.
+If the renter fails to vacate the unit, the apartment owner/property manager will institute evictions proceedings.

-On an annual basis, Requalification re-certification shall be based upon the BMR tenant's household income, as determined by the three most recent pay stubs, copies of payroll stubs or other verification of employment for the last two consecutive months, prior year tax returns, bank statements for the last two consecutive months, and household size.
-If a very low-income BMR tenant's household income increases and exceeds the BMR income limits for very low-income household but does not exceed the BMR income limits for a BMR low-income household, then the tenant's rent will be increased to BMR low-income rents, and the tenant main-may remain in the unit until either-a suitable BMR low-income unit becomes available.
-If a tenant's household income increases and exceeds the BMR income limits for a low-income household, the tenant will be given three months to locate alternate housing and vacate the BMR rental unit.
-A three\month extension may be granted in cases of extreme hardship.
+On an annual basis, re-certification shall be based upon the BMR tenant's household income as determined by, copies of payroll stubs or other verification of employment for the last two consecutive months, prior year tax returns, bank statements for the last two consecutive months, and household size.
+If a very low-income BMR tenant's household income increases and exceeds the BMR income limits for very low-income household but does not exceed the BMR income limits for a BMR low-income household, then the tenant's rent will be increased to BMR low-income rents, and the tenant may remain in the unit until a suitable BMR low-income unit becomes available.
+If a tenant's household income increases and exceeds the BMR income limits for a low-income household, the tenant will be given three (3) months to locate alternate housing and vacate the BMR rental unit.
+A three (3) month extension may be granted in cases of extreme hardship.